Bloomberg News: Bloomberg Opinion

 Bloomberg Opinion, formerly Bloomberg View, is an editorial division of Bloomberg News which launched in May 2011, and provides content from columnists, authors and editors about current news issues.
 Timothy L. O'Brien, a former New York Times reporter and editor, is senior executive editor of the division.

 Bloomberg Editor-in-Chief John Micklethwait admitted in an email to staffers that Michael Bloomberg controls the editorial output of the Opinion section, stating "our editorials have reflected his views".
-In 2017, Michael Bloomberg threatened to close Bloomberg View, part of the Bloomberg Opinion, after John Paulson, a billionaire hedge fund manager gave him a call.
-Paulson was upset about a column that suggested his record-breaking donation to Harvard should have gone to "literally any other charity."
+In 2015, Michael Bloomberg threatened to close Bloomberg View, part of the Bloomberg Opinion, after John Paulson, a billionaire hedge fund manager gave him a call.
+Paulson was upset about a column by Matt Levine that suggested his record-breaking donation to Harvard should have gone to "literally any other charity."
 Bloomberg changed his mind over the weekend, but the columnist was given a talking to, according to people familiar with the incident.